Hollow Press Comics - artists bio

 (Spugna)

-His first graphic novel "Una Brutta Storia", published by Grrrz Comic Art Books in 2014, won the Boscarato Award as "best emerging author" at Treviso Comic Book Festival 2015.
-His second graphic novel "The Rust Kingdom", published by Hollow Press in 2017, won the "Nuove Strade" award at Napoli Comicon 2018 and Gran Guinigi selection at Lucca Comics and Games 2018.
-He created a variant cover fro Panini Marvel Italia for "Absolute Carnage" and a dust jacket for the italian edition of "Prison Pit" by Johnny Ryan, works that earned him the Boascarato award 2020 as "Best Cover Author".
-"Fingerless" his third graphic novel published by Hollow Press in 2020, won the Boascarato award 2021 as "Best Author".
-In 2022 he wrote and illustrated an episode for "Dylan Dog Color Fest" for Sergio Bonelli Editore.
+His first graphic novel "Una brutta Storia," published in 2014 by Grrrz Comic Art Books, won the Boscarato Award for "Best Emerging Author" at the Treviso Comic Book Festival in 2015.
+His second graphic novel "The Rust Kingdom," published by Hollow Press in 2017, won the "Nuove Strade" award at Napoli Comicon in 2018 and was included in the selection for the Gran Guinigi at Lucca Comics and Games, also in 2018.
+He created a va- riant cover for "Absolute Carnage" for Panini Marvel Italia and the dust jacket for the Italian edition of Johnny Ryan's "Prison Pit," works that earned him the Boscarato Award for "Best Cover Artist" in 2018.
+His third graphic novel, "Fingerless," published in 2020 by Hollow Press, earned him the 2021 Boscarato Award for "Best Author."
+In 2022, he wrote and illustrated an episode of the "Dylan Dog Color Fest" for Sergio Bonelli Editore.